zhouwg/kantv/docs/FAQ.md

     English is the first barrier
 </li>
 <li>
-    The second is the powerful GFW
+    The second is the powerful GFW(I had been spent about RMB10000(about USD1600) in the past few years to fix network issue caused by GFW)
 </li>
 <li>
-    The third is that in my country, people need to participate in heavily competition in order to survive, open source such a powerful whisper.cpp is equal to QUIT...... obviously, I don’t want to quit the IT industry completely currently.
+    The third is that in my country, people need to participate in heavily competition in order to survive, open source such a powerful whisper.cpp is equal to QUIT...... obviously, I don’t want to quit the IT industry completely currently

 </li>
 </ul>